 #1 Build a registry: Portfolio management begins with gathering a detailed registry of all the projects in the company, ideally in a single PPM tool, including name, length, estimated cost, business objective, ROI, and business benefits.

 #2 Identify strategic objectives: This involves a business compiling a list of projects during the annual planning cycle and supporting them with business cases that show estimated costs, ROI, business benefit and risk assessment and so on.
 One of the core criteria on which projects get funded is how closely a project meets the company’s strategic objectives for the upcoming year.

-#3 Prioritise and categorize: The prioritisation process allows the business to fund the projects that most closely align with your company’s strategic objectives.
+#3 Prioritize and categorize: The prioritization process allows the business to fund the projects that most closely align with your company’s strategic objectives.
 The business then attaches valuation criteria to rank projects in terms of their importance.